-During 2010 the College staff introduced students to World Harmony Day.
-Students and staff dressed in national costumes, an international food stall was held and a College Assembly focussed on respecting different cultures and beliefs.
+Both staff and students alike celebrate World Harmony Day.
+They dressed in national costumes, an international food stall was held and a College Assembly focussed on respecting different cultures and beliefs.
 These events promoted respect and tolerance for others from a different background and celebrated individual differences, promoting the rights of others.